NouraBader-45/gp/Sprint 2 — Without Pipeline/README.md

 - Port-mirroring misconfiguration may result in incomplete traffic visibility.
 - Raspberry Pi performance may be affected by high traffic volumes.
 - Monitoring information available to the system depends on the selected processing tools.
+- Detailed flow-level processing may require an additional validated processing tool if later components require such information.
 - The system performs passive monitoring and does not directly block network traffic.
 - The prototype will validate representative security scenarios rather than every possible attack.

 ---

-## 15. References
+## 16. References

 The implementation will rely on approved project references, including:

 - Suricata official resources and documentation
 - Raspberry Pi OS documentation
 - tcpdump resources
+- Scapy documentation
-- CICFlowMeter resources if flow-level extraction is required
+- CICFlowMeter or NFStream resources if detailed flow-level processing is required
 - Relevant networking and cybersecurity references listed in the project proposal